 Annual Fire Safety Statements are issued by or on behalf of the owner of the building.
 They declare that all fire safety measures on the premises have been maintained to the appropriate standards and that exit paths allow for the safe passage through the premises in the event of fire.
 Annual Fire Safety Statements must be issued in the form approved by the Secretary of the Department of Planning and Environment.
 Please note that only the fire safety statement form approved by the Secretary and published on the Department of Planning and Environment's website is to be used.
 A downloadable copy of the form can be found on the Department's website at Fire Safety.

 Although it is not required to do so by law, City of Newcastle endeavours to send a courtesy reminder letter to the owners of premises, prior to the annual fire safety statement due date.
-This service is to assist building owners to arrange having their premises inspected by a competent fire safety practitioner and submitting an annual fire safety statement by the due date.
+This service is to assist building owners to arrange having their premises inspected by a competent fire safety practitioner and to submit an annual fire safety statement by the due date.
 However, City of Newcastle accepts no responsibility for any reliance upon this service and the sole legal responsibility for providing the statement when it's due rests with the owner of the premises.

 It is important to ensure Annual Fire Safety Statements are accurately and fully completed as any incomplete or incorrect statements are returned for amendment and an additional processing fee applies as per our Fees and Charges.